featured image

 If you don’t want to switch out pellets, consider buying a pellet smoker tube.
 This cheap gadget is a stainless steel contraption built to last.

-The tube holds the wood pellets tightly together which makes it generate greater amounts of smoke.
+The tube holds the wood pellets tightly together, generating greater amounts of smoke.

 And the greater amount of smoke equals more smoke flavor.
 These smoker tubes are similar to smoker boxes but specifically designed for a pellet smoker grill.